IIRoan/OnshapeDRPC/readme.md

-Create a `.env` file in the root directory of the project and add your Onshape API key: please note that the API key you get from Onshape isnt base64 encoded, you need to encode it yourself please read https://onshape-public.github.io/docs/auth/apikeys/
+Create a `.env` file in the root directory of the project and add your Onshape API key: please note that the 2 API keys you get from Onshape are not base64 encoded, you need to encode it yourself please read https://onshape-public.github.io/docs/auth/apikeys/

 ``` API_KEY='your_base64_encoded_api_key'```